History

 In America's Bicentennial Year of

-Chardonnay) bested the top French wine counterparts in Paris, at
+Napa Valley Chardonnay) bested their top French wine counterparts at

-a blind tasting judged entirely by Frenchmen, all experts in wine!
+a blind tasting in Paris judged entirely by Frenchmen4, all experts in wine!

 Jim